President Donald Trump

-Trump announced in October 2018 that he intends to withdraw the US from the historic Intermediate-range Nuclear Force (INF) Treaty with Russia.
+Trump officially withdrew the US from the historic Intermediate-range Nuclear Force (INF) Treaty with Russia in February 2019.
 The INF Treaty was signed by US President Ronald Reagan and Soviet President Mikhail Gorbachev in 1987.
 It banned the US and the Soviet Union (subsequently Russia) from possessing ground-launched nuclear missiles with ranges from 500km to 5,500km.

 Since it has come into force, this treaty has ensured the destruction of nearly 2,700 short- and medium-range missiles and played a crucial role in ending the Cold War.
 It is because of the INF that cruise missiles, SS20s and other such missiles were removed from Britain and across Europe, ensuring that neither superpower could conduct a nuclear war in Europe.

 This is likely to result in a new nuclear arms race between the US and Russia, threatening our global security at a time when we are already facing heightened international tension.
 If the US reintroduces intermediate-range missiles it will attempt to place them in Europe – most likely the UK.
 This will put us on the front line in the event of a nuclear war between the US and Russia.

 No deal with Iran

 While Trump has attacked the nuclear deal with Iran, saying ‘it’s one of the worst deals ever made’ , this agreement was a huge achievement which came about after a decade of talks.
 Iran has accepted restrictions on its use of nuclear technology in return for the easing of economic sanctions.
 But in May 2018, Trump withdrew the US from the deal in a dangerous and irresponsible move, rightly condemned by the international community.
 Since then, the US has announced further sanctions on Iran.